 JARDIN DU PALAIS ROYAL & GALERIES

-Next, head up to the Palais Royal.
-It’s closed to the public, but the box hedge symmetry of the manicured gardens make it worth a quick stroll.
-The black and white striped columns at the southern end are a popular photo spot.
+The building is closed to the public, but the box hedge symmetry of the manicured gardens make it worth a quick stroll.

-Some of the most beautiful shopping arcades surround the garden including Galerie de Montpensier, Galerie Beaujolais, and Galerie de Valois.
+Some of the most beautiful shopping arcades surround the garden, including Galerie de Montpensier, Galerie Beaujolais, and Galerie de Valois.

 OVAL ROOM AT RICHELIEU